High Blood Pressure in Children and Adolescents

 When should I call my child's healthcare provider?If you have a family history of high blood pressure or heart disease, make sure your child's provider knows.
 And if your child is overweight, make sure you talk with his or her provider about ways to lose weight.

-Key points about high blood pressure
+Key points about high blood pressure in children

 - High blood pressure means that the pressure inside the arteries is too high.
 This may harm the arteries and cause the heart to work harder.